ifm/libo3d3xx/README.md

 Implements a framegrabber for acquiring image data from the O3D3xx.
-Additionally, this module defines a `ByteBuffer` interface allowing developers to bridge the data image data from the camera to their favorite image and point cloud data structures.
+Additionally, this module defines a `ByteBuffer` interface allowing developers to bridge the image data from the camera to their favorite image and point cloud data structures.

 * libo3d3xx_camera (part of this project)